ayv8er/san-fran-film-locations/README.md

 ## Searchbar.js

 As stated earlier, this component is simply an input element controlled by the searchTitle state variable.
 An event listener handles any change in what is being typed in there to re-set the searchTitle.

+The Searchbar component also renders two buttons that routes a path to the URL.
+Another component is warranted for this div.

 ## Locations.js